The ultimate winter toolkit for older people

 28th November 2018

 As the winter rolls around, the cold weather brings with it a number of challenges that can be hard to overcome.
 From trying to preserve beloved gardens through the frost, to knowing the best ways to keep a house warm, there is a lot of information out there.
 With so much information in different places, it can often become a case of jumping between sources, trying to establish which is most accurate and which to trust.

 This ultimate winter toolkit for older people brings together a range of experts from all over the web to share the best advice to tackle myriad winter issues.
-Perfect for stairlift users, and those simply looking for a few top tips.
+Perfect for stairlift or homelift users, and those simply looking for a few top tips.
 Roll your cursor over each room of the house in the graphic below to reveal a key piece of advice.
 Journey from room to room with us, as we provide all the tools and tips necessary to get the best out of winter.